Humboldt-WI/bads/README.md

 The repository provides demo codes and tutorials for post-processing lecture sessions.
 The corresponding content is available in the folder [demo_notebooks](https://github.com/Humboldt-WI/bads/tree/master/demo_notebooks).
 We use the Python programming language and share content as Juypter notebooks.

 The repository also provides exercises for you to work on (see folder [excercises](https://github.com/Humboldt-WI/bads/tree/master/exercises)).
-We will discuss solutions to the exercises in BADS tutorial sessions.
+You are supposed to solve these exercises on your own.
+We will offer a Q&A session to discuss any questions you came accross when working on the exercise tasks and provide help.
+However, solutions to exercise notebooks will typically not be shared.